 A brief history of N763A is as follows.
 It was manufactured by the Douglas Aircraft Corporation in Santa Monica, California as a C-53 aircraft.
 Its serial number was AC41-20124 with an acceptance date of March 11, 1942.
 The C-53 was a passenger version of the famous Douglas C-47 cargo aircraft.
 Upon leaving the factory, it returned to the factory, was painted blue and designated a R4D-3 and was assigned to the US Navy/Marine Corp.
 In 1945, it was sold by the War Assets Administration to Southern Airways and they converted it into a DC-3 airliner with the tail number N763A.
 Southern Airways flew N763A for about 4 years before selling it to another airline.
 It was eventually purchased by businessman H. H. Coffield and was used as a corporate aircraft flying everything from chickens to Hollywood movie stars.

 When N763A was purchased in February 1984, it had not been flown for about 14 years.
 It had sat on the Coffield Airport with all control surfaces removed collecting moss on the top of its fuselage.
 It gathered so much moss; locals gave her the nickname “Miss Mossback.”
 As the aircraft was not flyable, the Museum contracted with Toliver (Bill) Wilson of Midland, Texas to prepare N763A for a ferry flight from Stockdale, Texas to Bloomington, Illinois.
-With the assistance of Mr. Wilson’s sons, Wade and Stan, work thV5HV8OQJstarted in March 1984.
+With the assistance of Mr. Wilson’s sons, Wade and Stan, work started in March 1984.
 All aircraft systems had to be inspected and many had to be overhauled.
 The Wilson crew had to work 5 to 6 days a week at times to get her ready.
 In early November 1984, Miss Mossback was ready for her ferry flight to Bloomington.
 Total costs, parts and labor, came to $32,000.

 On November 19, 1984, N763A departed Coffield Airport for its 8 hour flight to Bloomington.
 George Carpenter, a retired Ozark Command pilot and Bill Leff flew the aircraft.
 Dave Maisak was the flight engineer.
 N763A arrived in Bloomington at 5:00pm.
 The flight was uneventful except for the crew who were very cold, as the cockpit had no heat during the flight.
 A small contingent of Prairie Aviation Museum members and DC-3 enthusiast were there to welcome Miss Mossback to her new home.
 The Museum finally had its first aircraft.
 Total cost was $60,000.
 Now to raise the funds to complete the restoration of N763A.